 processing, and possibly disk space.
 Arranging multiple page images per

-sheet is very easily done with PageNest
+sheet is very easily done with PageNest, but shuffling the

 file's pages into the proper order for folding into signatures may be

-easiest with a tool like psselect
+easiest with a tool like psselect, as in general storage space

 will be required to buffer pages, and only some PostScript interpreters